nikimanoledaki/gowiki/README.md

 # Wiki

 Creating a wiki-type of web application with Go.
+This wiki consists of a series of interconnected pages, each of which has a title and a body (the page content).

 ## Get started
 ```